-These devices have 5 sets of programmable attenuators, including 2 in the RF input section, 1 in the second IF, 1 in the IF output section, and 1 in the external IF2 input section.
+These devices have 5 sets of programmable attenuators, including 2 in the RF output section, 1 in the second IF, 1 in the IF input section, and 1 in the external IF2 input section.
 The attenuators have step size of 1 dB.
 Numbers represent these attenuators as defined in the header files:

 '''

 #define RFATTEN1

 0

 #define RFATTEN2

 1

 #ifdef IF1ATTENPRESENT

 #define IF1ATTEN

 2

 #endif

-#ifdef IF2ATTENPRESENT
+#ifdef UPCONVERTER

 #define IF2ATTEN

 2

 #endif

 #define IF2EXTATTEN

 3

 #define IF3ATTEN1

 4

+#ifdef DOWNCONVERTER

 #define IF3ATTEN2

 5

+#endif

 '''

-Notice that IF1 and IF2 do not have any attenuators in the current hardware and are ignored.
+Notice that IF1 does not have any attenuators in the current hardware and are ignored.
 To set the attenuators to a certain value, use the function SetAttenuator().
-As an example, the following code snippet sets the first RF attenuator to 20 dB and the final IF attenuator to 5.25 dB:
+As an example, the following code snippet sets the first RF attenuator to 20 dB and the IF3 attenuator to 5.00 dB: